amnessa/welding_cell_ws/weld_generator/docs/MANUAL.md

   analytic stereo-noise model.
 No renderer, no simulator, no GPU — `trimesh` + NumPy only (decision D9: a generator that needs Isaac Sim and an RTX card is as inaccessible as the datasets it criticises).
-- **Tier 2** (Phase 8, next): the same scenes rendered (RGB + depth) with materials, lighting and structured-light failure modes — a pluggable backend behind the same schema, paired to tier 1 by seed.
+- **Tier 2** (Phase 8, complete 2026-09-15): the same scenes rendered through Isaac Sim /
+  Replicator (RGB, depth, validity, seam / tack / object masks) with published material reflectances and CC0 assets — a render layer beside the untouched tier-1 files, paired by seed, and gated so the rendered depth lands on the exact surfaces within 0,25 mm.
+  `train_v1`: 3600 scenes × 10 views.
+The "structured-light failure modes" of the plan
+  were deliberately not tuned by eye; they wait for real-camera measurements (Phase 9).
 - **Real subset** (Phase 9): scanned MDF workpieces at known poses, the reality check.

 ---